-The Title IX/EEO Coordinator (or designee) shall have the authority to take all reasonable and prudent interim measures to protect the parties pending completion of the investigation and during the informal or formal procedures to resolve the complaint, including interim disciplinary measures if necessary and appropriate.
-For example, if, prior to resolution of a complaint under this policy, a student who is a victim of sexual assault/violence, dating violence, domestic violence, or stalking, is concerned about the safety of his/her living situation and lives in a university residence hall, the student may request to be moved to an alternate location.
-The University may also assist with reasonable and appropriate academic accommodations where possible and other reasonable interim measures as set forth in the Policy.
+The Title IX/EEO Coordinator (or designee) shall have the authority to take all reasonable and prudent supportive measures to protect the parties pending completion of the investigation and during the informal or formal procedures to resolve the complaint, including interim disciplinary measures if necessary and appropriate.
+For example, if, prior to resolution of a complaint under this policy, a student who is a victim of sexual misconduct, is concerned about the safety of his/her living situation and lives in a university residence hall, the student may request to be moved to an alternate location.
+The University may also assist with reasonable and appropriate academic accommodations where possible and other reasonable supportive measures as set forth in the Policy.